King Shark

 The character has been adapted from the comics into various forms of media, including television series, feature films, and video games.
 King Shark made his live-action debut in the television series The Flash, voiced by David Hayter while Dan Payne portrayed his human form.
-In the DC Extended Universe, King Shark was voiced by actor Sylvester Stallone and motion captured by Steve Agee in the film The Suicide Squad (2021).
+Sylvester Stallone and Ron Funches voice King Shark in The Suicide Squad and Harley Quinn respectively.
+The character also prominently features in the video game Suicide Squad: Kill the Justice League as one of the main playable characters, voiced by wrestler Samoa Joe.